newjersey/innovation.nj.gov/content/_projects/algorithmic hiring.md

 ### Partners

 -   Rutgers School of Labor and Management Relations
-- NJ Attorney General’s Office, Division on Civil Rights
+-   NJ State Office of the Attorney General, Division on Civil Rights